This page provides an overview of what to expect on the day you take the Medical Council of Canada Qualifying Examination (MCCQE) Part II.

 The MCC actively monitors for breaches in exam security and confidentiality, and will seek disciplinary and legal measures against candidates who disclose examination content.
 Agreeing to maintain confidentiality and then breaking that confidentiality by disseminating exam content is considered a highly unprofessional act.

 We will provide a small notebook that you may use for writing notes while taking the examination.
 Only one notebook will be provided and no pages can be added.
 The notes in the notebook will not be scored.
-Your ID label will be attached to the notebook cover, and your bar code labels will be included inside the notebook.
-This notebook must be returned intact at sign-out (including unused labels).
-No pages or parts can be torn or ripped out.
+Your ID label will be attached to the notebook cover, and your bar code labels will be included in the notebook.
+This notebook must be returned intact at sign-out (including the sheet of unused labels).

 Complaints and conflict of interest

-If you believe that administrative, environmental or personal health problems encountered during the exam may significantly affect your results, you must:
+If you believe that procedural irregularities, emergent circumstances or illness encountered during the exam may significantly affect your results, you must:

 If you have concerns about a potential conflict of interest, you are strongly encouraged to contact the MCC before exam day.
 If, during the examination, you encounter an examiner or standardized patient where a conflict exists, you should:

 - Exit the station and inform the staff immediately.
 Once staff are notified, they will make alternate arrangements for the administration of the specific station for you.

 - Submit a message through your physiciansapply.ca account informing the MCC of the occurrence within one week of the examination.

 The MCC considers that a conflict of interest exists in situations where the examiner or standardized patient is: